Project Bumble Bee

 Participate in our citizen science project:

-Below is a map of the citizen records of our species of interest and our nest survey sites.
+Below is a map of the citizen records.
 Citizen science has greatly helped us to understand the distribution and nesting habits of these important yet imperiled pollinators and will help us to target our conservation efforts.

 Have you seen an active bumble bee nest?

 We are collecting data on bumble bee nesting habits.
-Please visit this site for more information and to fill out our bumble bee nest survey.
+Please visit www.bumblebeewatch.org to submit a nest sighting.

 There are a number of threats facing bumble bees, any of which may be leading to the decline of these species.
 The major threats to bumble bees include: spread of pests and diseases through commercial bumble bee rearing or other methods, habitat destruction or alteration, pesticides, invasive species, low genetic diversity and climate change.